 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that Make-A-Wish Foundation of America pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$163,164 were paid from the Foundation to the National Organization during the year ended August 31, 2019.
+Amount totaling \$97,290 was paid from the Foundation to the National Organization during the year ended August 31, 2019.